-Age savings for South Dakota service members
+Average Rates for South Dakota service members

 Proof of Insurance in South Dakota

 If you have insurance, you need to carry your insurance card in the car at all times.
-Your card should have your insurance company's name, your policy number and the dates of coverage.
-You'll need to show it when:
+The card should include your insurance company's name, your policy number and the dates of coverage.

 - A law enforcement officer asks for it

-- You renew your vehicle registration
+- You register or renew your vehicle

-- You are in a collision
+- You are in an accident

-If you don't want to carry a card, South Dakota allows drivers to carry proof of insurance on a smartphone.
+If you don't want to carry a physical card, South Dakota allows drivers to carry proof of insurance on a smartphone.

 Minimum Liability Insurance Requirements in South Dakota

-- Liability coverage for property damage: $25,000
+- $25,000 for property damage

-- A surety bond with the state
+- Surety bond with the state

 These alternatives require significant cash reserves.
 You can also lose that money with one accident, so most people elect insurance.